Freight Trains

 The introduction of bogie wagons and air-braked stock has allowed larger and heavier formations to be hauled, and 3660t rakes of box wagons became common.
 The so-called 'Jumbo' rakes, consisting mostly of BCX and similar bogie stock are up to 3500-3750 tonnes (these are air-braked today, but vacuum-braked rakes of this size have been used), and beyond these are what are known in IR parlance as 'Super-Jumbo' rakes, carrying up to 4500-4700 tonnes.
 The super-jumbo rakes consist entirely of the newer BCX/BCN/BCNA/etc. wagons and are air-braked.

-The 'Green Arrow' rakes have only BCN/BCNA wagons, up to about 40 of them.
-The name comes from the green paint scheme used for these air-braked wagons.
-Forty BCN wagons are about the limit for most parts of IR's network because of the restriction imposed by the lengths of loops where freight trains can be diverted to allow passenger trains to pass.
+Most rakes have only BCN/BCNA wagons, up to about 42 of them.
+Forty two BCN wagons are about the limit for most parts of IR's network because of the restriction imposed by the lengths of loops where freight trains can be diverted to allow passenger trains to pass.
 The standard loop length is 650m, although many places are now getting loops of 900m to cope with freight formations that are up to 850m long.

 Q. What is the state of intermodal transportation in India?
 Are roadrailers, road trailers on rails, etc. used in India?

-Konkan Railway pioneered the 'roll-on, roll-off' ('RORO' or 'RO-RO') concept in India on its route between Mumbai (Kolad) and Goa (Verna).
-Starting in 1999 with 5 trucks being transported at a time, today [1/05] the service handles 50 trucks on its route each day.
+Konkan Railway pioneered the ‘roll-on, roll-off’ (‘RORO’ or ‘RO-RO’) concept in India on its route between Mumbai (Kolad) and Goa (Verna).
+Starting in 1999 with 5 trucks being transported at a time, today the service handles 50 trucks at a time.
 In this service, trucks belonging to commercial private trucking companies loaded with their goods drive on to a rake of flat cars and are carried (trucks and their cargo, and their drivers!) by train to the destination where they simply drive off the train; this obviously eliminates a lot of time lost in intermodal transshipment.
 Loading and unloading at either end can be as short as 10-15 minutes.
 The RORO rake normally achieves speeds of about 75km/h.
 The Kolad-Verna stretch takes about 10 hours with RORO while it can be a full day's driving or more if the trucks take the road instead.
 The trucks are restricted to 25 tonnes for 2-axle trucks and 40 tonnes for 4-axle trucks.
 RORO service is also available now until Mangalore (Surathkal) on the KR route.
-Recently [7/04] it was proposed that KR get monopoly rights to operate such RORO services on the rest of the IR network.
-Mumbai-Ahmedabad and Mumbai-Kochi are said to be among the routes being considered for this.
+In July 2004 it was proposed that KR get monopoly rights to operate such RORO services on the rest of the IR network.
+Mumbai-Ahmedabad and Mumbai-Kochi were said to be among the routes being considered for this.

 Q. How are the different kinds of freight cars classified?